nsv-format/nsv/README.md

 ## Is this to CSV what CSV is to TSV?

 Here, naming may be somewhat confusing, but no.
-Iterating on it a bit made me realise that I'd have to reimplement all the common tooling, and at that point, why would I bring with me all the design baggage of those formats?
+Iterating on it a bit made me realise that I'd have to reimplement all of the common tooling, and at that point, why would I bring with me all of the design baggage of those formats?

 So first, NSV is not a "table" format.
 What is being encoded is a "sequence of sequences" (I'll refer to them as *seqseq*s).